cysouw/diathesis/text/c06_prepositions.md

 ::: ex
 a.
 Ich schieße den Bären.
 Ich schieße auf den Bären.
 b.
 Ich baue ein Haus.
 Ich baue an einem Haus.
 c.
-Ich sitze auf den Stuhl. ^* Ich sitze den Stuhl.
+Ich sitze auf dem Stuhl. ^* Ich sitze den Stuhl.
 :::

 There appear to be only a small selection of prepositions that can be used in such alternations, which will be discussed in turn in subsequent subsections.